hidaviddong/daviddong.me/resume/main.typ

 Web Developer Summer Intern #h(1fr) Shenzhen, China \

 - Responsible for several high-traffic pages, including the live room widget and leaderboard in QQ Music and WeSing.
-- Participated in developing event tracking module and gateway modules for npm libraries, mastered the npm package release process.

 == Projects
 #chiline()